HL7/fhir-ips/input/pagecontent/ipsStructure.md

 In all those cases however medications are documented in the Patient Summary as medication statements.

 The entries of this section must be one of the choices below:
-- an entry stating that the patient is known not to be under any relevant medication+;+
+- an entry stating that the patient is known not to be under any relevant medication;
 - an entry stating that no information is available about the patient's potential medications;
 - one or more entries enumerating the patient's relevant medication (one entry per medication).